alphagov/govuk-design-system/src/components/service-navigation/index.md

 Use the Service navigation component to show your service name.

-We’ve deprecated the option to show a service name in the GOV.UK header component and recommend teams to start updating existing services.

 {{ example({ group: "components", item: "service-navigation", example: "with-service-name", html: true, nunjucks: true, open: false }) }}

 ### Showing service name and navigation links